danjulio/tCam/tCam-Mini/firmware/readme.md

 ## tCam-Mini Firmware
-tCam-Mini firmware is an Espressif IDF project.
+tCam-Mini (tCam-POE) firmware is an Espressif IDF project.
 You need to have the Espressif v4.4.2 IDF installed to build the firmware.
 Pre-compiled binary files are provided (```precompiled``` directory here) and can be programmed using the IDF tools or a Windows utility as described in the ```programming``` directory elsewhere in this repostitory.

 ### Building
 The ```sdkconfig``` file contains ESP32 configuration and build-specific information.
 All camera-specific configuration is in the ```main/system_config.h``` file.

 To build the project: ```idf.py build```

-To load the project onto tCam-Mini:
+To load the project onto tCam-Mini or tCam-POE:

-1. Plug tCam-Mini into your computer
+1. Plug the board into your computer
 2. ```idf.py -p PORT -b 921600 flash``` where PORT is the name of the serial port associated with gCore.

 To monitor diagnostic information from the firmware: ```idf.py -p PORT```.
 Output is at 115200 baud.
 Note the command will reboot the camera.